Updated July 5, 2023

-SPSS stands for “Statistical Package for the Social Sciences”.
+SPSS stands for “Statistical Package for the Social Sciences.”
 It is an IBM tool.
-This tool first launched in 1968.
+This tool was first launched in 1968.
 This is one software package.
 This package is mainly used for statistical analysis of the data.

-SPSS is mainly used in the following areas like healthcare, marketing, and educational research, market researchers, health researchers, survey companies, education researchers, government, marketing organizations, data miners, and many others.
+SPSS is mainly used in the following areas like healthcare, marketing, and educational research, market researchers, health researchers, survey companies, education research, government, marketing organizations, data miners, and many others.

-They came under IBM SPSS Statistics, and most of the users refer to it as SPSS only.
+They came under IBM SPSS Statistics, and most users refer to it as SPSS only.

-SPSS introduces the following four programs that help researchers with their complex data analysis needs.
+SPSS introduces four programs that help researchers with their complex data analysis needs.

-SPSS’s statistics program gives a large no of basic statistical functionality, some of them include frequencies, cross tabulation, and bivariate statistics, etc.
+SPSS’s statistics program gives a large amount of basic statistical functionality; some include frequencies, cross-tabulation, bivariate statistics, etc.

-Researchers are able to build and validate predictive models with the help of advanced statistical procedures.
+Researchers can build and validate predictive models with the help of advanced statistical procedures.

 Text Analytics for Surveys Program

-It gives robust feedback analysis. which in turn get a vision for the actual plan.
+It gives robust feedback analysis.
+Which in turn gets a vision for the actual plan.

-Researchers found this visual designer data to create a wide variety of visuals like density charts and radial box plots.
+Researchers found this visual designer data to create visuals like density charts and radial box plots.